Photorefractive Keratectomy Eye Surgery

 How Do I Prepare for PRK Eye Surgery?

 Before your PRK eye surgery you will meet with an eye surgeon or a coordinator who will discuss with you what you should expect during and after the surgery.
 During this session your medical history will be evaluated and your eyes will be tested.
-Likely tests include measuring corneal thickness, refraction, corneal mapping, air pressure, and pupil dilation.
+Likely tests include measuring corneal thickness, refraction, corneal mapping, and eye pressure.
 Once you have gone through your evaluation, your surgeon will answer any questions you may have.
 Afterwards, you can schedule an appointment for the PRK procedure.